cmu-odml/cmu-odml.github.io/labs_2022/01_pytorch_ffnns.md

 | 1   | 1   | 0      | 1     | 1     | 0    | 1       | 0   | 2  | 2     | 1   |

 ### Vision
 The raw pixel values will work as input for now.
-We recommended that you normalize values to have mean 0 and std deviation 1.
-Specifically, compute the mean and standard deviation, and update your values as new_val = (old_val - mean)/std_dev

 Model and Evaluation
 ----